 OSU finds invasive species on Japanese dock on Oregon coast

-When a 66-foot dock washed up on Oregon's coast as debris from Japan's 2011 tsunami, Oregon State University scientists inspected it for invasive species, which can cause ecological and economic damage.
+When a 66-foot dock washed up on Oregon's coast as debris from Japan's 2011 tsunami, OSU scientists were concerned that it might harbor invasive species, which can cause ecological and economic damage.

 Expelling or managing an established invasive species nationally costs $6 billion for invasive fish and $122 million for aquatic weeds annually, which includes the economic impacts of commercial production losses and declining native species.
 Zebra mussels, for example, can clog water-intake pipes, filtration equipment and power-generating facilities, costing more than $1 billion per year.

 Read more about OSU's research on invasive species related to the tsunami in an article from Oregon's Agricultural Progress.

 Sources: OSU Sea Grant Extension aquatic invasive species specialist Sam Chan; Oregon Department of Fish and Wildlife; Oregon Invasive Species Council.